How

 Both genders are represented because male and females both enjoy this life style and the festival scene.

+The ethnicity is white because it is mainly white musicians who are in this music genre. it is not by any means exclusive to this ethnicity and with the web this is increasingly changing.
+People are listening to different styles of music outside their community.
+But having the majority of the models as white would appeal to social groups of this genre of music.
 I think my magazine is similar to the Indie magazine NME so I did some research into their target audience.
 It's people who are almost obsessive over music and want not only to keep up with trends but being ahead of them, these types of people are sometimes known as hipsters.
 They are very fashion orientated so I had to make my front cover look fashionable.
 I chose my calibration of music and art to be trendy, hip and cultural, this would appeal to the audience I have targeted.

 Question five: